 Many wealth-creation recipes use people as a vital ingredient.
 For example, when we build a road, a human drives the truck that delivers the asphalt.
 These jobs tend to be given to humans either because nothing else can perform the function or because we are the cheapest way to perform the function.

-Humans are, in general, smart, flexible, and adaptable compared with current technology.22More specifically, humans have several natural abilities that technology has yet to match:
+Humans are, in general, smart, flexible, and adaptable compared with current technology.

-But technology is evolving much faster than humans are and with increased computing power and better software, autonomous robots33With robots I mean both autonomous machines that manipulate the physical world and autonomous software that manipulates information only.
+But technology is evolving much faster than humans are and with increased computing power and better software autonomous robots By “robots” I mean both autonomous machines that manipulate the physical world and autonomous software that manipulates information only.

 are slowly starting to take off.